 Catch the replay here of our December Ask a Scientist event with Matthew Ayre, a Climate Detective, as he takes on your questions about the Arctic.
-And don’t forget to check out our Facebook page for upcoming events!
+And don’t forget to check out our climate change box, or view our Facebook page for upcoming events!

 Tell us about the animals in the Arctic?
 Have you ever seen a polar wolf?

 I have never seen a polar wolf, but I did see my first wolf in the Yukon this year, which is a little south of the Arctic circle.

 I get to see a lot of polar bears when I visit the Arctic.
 Polar bears are the apex predator in the Arctic and they can be very scary.
 They see you as food so if you are ever in the Arctic, steer clear of the polar bears!

 The other animals that really define the Arctic are the whales that live there, the Bowhead Whales.
 The Bowhead Whale is the oldest living mammal on the planet, over 200 years old.
 These whales are really rare but since whale hunting has been halted, we have seen these population numbers rise.